Etiology of VUR

 Evaluation includes ultrasonography of the kidneys, ureters, and bladder before and after voiding, and then fluoroscopic VCUG.
 Renal ultrasonography is used to evaluate kidneys for size, hydronephrosis, and scarring.
 VCUG is used to diagnose VUR and to evaluate for other bladder abnormalities.
 A radioisotope cystogram (radionuclide cystography) may be used to monitor reflux.
 Renal cortical involvement with acute infection or scarring is best diagnosed with succimer (dimercaptosuccinic acid) nuclear scans when indicated.
 Urodynamic studies, when appropriate, may show elevated intravesical pressure.

-Reflux findings on VCUG are graded on a scale from I to V (see Table: Grades of Vesicoureteral Reflux*).
+Reflux findings on VCUG are graded on a scale from I to V (see table Grades of Vesicoureteral Reflux Grades of Vesicoureteral Reflux* ).
 The degree of reflux can be affected by bladder capacity and bladder dynamics.

 Mild to moderate vesicoureteral reflux often resolves spontaneously over months to several years.
 It is very important to keep children free of infection.
 Previously, children with mild to moderate VUR were given daily antibacterial prophylaxis, but there is currently no consensus on this practice.
-Most pediatric urologists recommend antibiotics for severe VUR at all ages and for VUR grades II to V in children < 2 yr.
-However, the American Academy of Pediatrics does not recommend prophylaxis for children with VUR grades I to IV after the first febrile UTI.
+Most pediatric urologists recommend prophylactic antibiotics for severe VUR at all ages, for VUR grades III to V in children < 2 years, and for children with recurrent febrile UTIs independent of VUR grade.
 There are multiple age- and weight-based recommendations for antibiotics, but, typically, children are given trimethoprim/sulfamethoxazole at bedtime, nitrofurantoin at dinnertime, or cephalexin twice daily.

 Severe vesicoureteral reflux accompanied by high intravesical pressures is treated with anticholinergic drugs (eg, oxybutynin, solifenacin succinate) and rarely surgery (such as botulinum toxin or bladder augmentation).
 Patients with bowel and bladder dysfunction benefit from behavioral modification with or without biofeedback.